moore-automation/local_dev_to_cicd/docs/Lab_Guide/hands_on_02_section_a.md

 ### Task - Add Stages

 1. Update your ci file with stages as above
-2. Inspect the Pipeline to see seperation of jobs.
+2. Inspect the Pipeline to see separation of jobs.

 ## Conditional Phases

-There are many ways to create logic between jobs within Gitlab CI/CD, the simplest uses the `needs:` parameter to specify that the execution of a job relies on the succesful execution of a previous job.
-In our case we want to ensure that the deploy_infra job doens't execute until the lint job has succesfully completed.
+There are many ways to create logic between jobs within Gitlab CI/CD, the simplest uses the `needs:` parameter to specify that the execution of a job relies on the successful execution of a previous job.
+In our case we want to ensure that the deploy_infra job doesn't execute until the lint job has successfully completed.

 ### Task - Conditional Execution